mohamedamine99/mohamedamine99/README.md

 ### 📖 What I'm currently learning
 - Custom Object Detection using YOLO algorithms.
-- GANs : Generative Adversarial Networks.
 - Deep Learning and image processing with Python, tensorflow and keras.
 - Deep Learning with PyTorch.
+- MLOps.
+- GANs : Generative Adversarial Networks.
 - Automation with Python.

 <!--